-From September to May (but not December) we meet on the 2nd Monday of the month at 8pm in UCC Civil Engineering building, Lecture Theatre 2 on the first floor.
+From September to May (but not December) we meet on the 2nd Monday of the month at 8pm in UCC Civil Engineering building.
 This building is near the College Road entrance to the campus.
 See Getting there.

 The centre piece of each meeting is a lecture by a club member or invited guest.
 Also a briefing on what to look for in the sky that month and club announcements.
 The formal part of the meeting finishes at 9:40 pm, and you can slip away then if you need to; or join us for tea and biscuits and a chat.